msathe-tech/SCSt-Kafka-lessons/lesson5/README.md

 4. checkRegionClicks - prints REGION_CLICKS stream

 ## Start the application

-App should start once the Kafka is running.
+Make sure the kafka is running -

+`docker ps`

+Run the app

 The Binder in the app dependency will create required topic.

-## Use the local Kafka to generate messages
+## Check the topics created
 Access the docker container for the broker.

 `docker ps --format '{{.Names}}'`